kr55/ssiscataloger/index.md

 **While you are on your way, would you like to replace your environment variable values?**

-Configure the key-value pairs that you would like to replace in the environment variable and parameter values.
-The Suggest button populates all the data sources in the source catalog environment variables that you might like to replace in the target.
+Configure the key-value pairs you want to replace in the environment variable and parameter values.
+Suggest button will list suggestions for replacing values based on the selected Replace Scope.
+Click on the Ref column to view the affected environment variables and parameters shown in the image below.

 <img src="media/ReplaceVariables.gif" width="500">